-If you are an owner-operator, paying taxes is a big change from the days when taxes were withheld from your paycheck as a company driver.
-It’s important to be diligent about how much money you set aside throughout the year.
-Since January through March are the slowest months of the year for freight cycles, having a big payment due at the end of those months can be a huge burden.
+Typically, January through March are often the slowest months of the year for freight cycles.
+This means that having a big tax payment due at the end of March can be a huge burden.
 Therefore, ATBS recommends that drivers set aside between 25 and 30 percent of their weekly net income for quarterly taxes.
 That way you aren’t caught off guard when you have to pay your quarterly taxes after a slow month.

-Create an organizational system for setting aside money for tax payments throughout the year.
-At the beginning of the year, get all of your paperwork, tax documents, and your finances in order to start the year off right.
+ATBS recommends that you create an organizational system for setting aside money for tax payments throughout the year.
+At the beginning of the year, get all of your paperwork, tax documents, and finances in order to start the year off right.
 Then, set up an automated system for money to be transferred every week or every month into an account specifically for quarterly tax payments.
-It may seem like a big change at first, but setting aside money with each check can quickly become part of your routine.
+It may seem like a big change at first, but setting aside money with each paycheck can quickly become part of your routine.

 Why is it important to pay your quarterly taxes?

-If you fail to pay your quarterly taxes, you will be charged a late payment penalty.
-Let’s assume that you also failed to file – that’s another penalty tacked on to what you have to give to the government.
-The current interest rate is three percent, which will get charged on top of the amount you owe after all the penalties have been added on.
+If you fail to pay your quarterly estimated taxes, you may be charged a late payment penalty.
+If you also fail to timely file your tax return, that’s another penalty tacked on to what you owe.
+Additionally, the IRS can apply their current interest rate of six percent to your balance due after all the penalties have been added on.

 How much do you pay?

 It is recommended that owner-operators estimate taxes based on actual income since their income can vary significantly each month.
 Calculating and paying estimated tax payments based on your actual business income will help you avoid overpayment or underpayment of your taxes due.